 5. It should go without saying not to give your dog candy.
 Chocolate contains theobromine, which can be lethal if ingested.
 Lollipop sticks can be a chocking hazard or cause damage to internal organs if swallowed.
 Ditto for caramel apples and the wooden sticks.
 Foil wrappers can be as sharp as razors if swallowed.
-The very worst are the sugar-free treats which contain toxic Xylitol.
+The very worst are the sugar-free gum and treats which contain toxic Xylitol.
 Dogs love the smell and bright colors of sugary candy and it just takes a few minutes of distractions to realize your dog has consumed an entire bowl of Halloween goodies.
 Even dog treats can cause major GI problems if too many are consumed.
-Remember, ONE dog treat, or a few healthy nibbles is PERFECT!
+Remember, ONE, SMALL dog treat, or a few healthy nibbles is PERFECT!

 6. Use good judgement and think twice before you take your dog in the car or out with the kids trick-or-treating.
 All the crowds and excitement might turn your normally chill dog into a terrified, aggressive or protective bully.
 It may be way too distracting to manage both costumed kids AND a dog that gets freaked!

 👻If you do venture out with your pet for Halloween festivities here are a few tips: